linhlv-dl/Quantitative_biomarker_cells/README.md

  - `n-nodes` = number of nodes that you use to train the model
  - `n_gpus` = number of GPUs on each node to train the model
  - `datasets` = the path to the your dataset

+The `inference.py` file contains the code for testing the segmentation model by using our version of Unet.
+The `inference_all.py` contains the code for testing process including segmentation and quanfify the number of cells.
+These inference program input a npz file which contains the extracted tiles from Whole Slide Images (WSIs) stored in numpy array.
+If you have already the png tiles, you can use the program in `inference_all_png.py` for inference (segmentation and quantify the number of cells).

+## License
+ This code is made available under the GPLv3 License and is available for non-commericial academic purposes.

 ## Reference
 If you find our work useful in your research or if you use parts of this code please consider citing our paper: